-How could you make life better for your senior dog?
+How can you make life better for your senior dog?

 Like it or not, we can't cheat time, which means our canine companions age all too quickly.
 Before we know it, the years have passed and that once mischievous pup has changed into a dignified senior.

-The older dog spends more time asleep or resting.
+An older dog spends more time asleep or resting.
 They are also prone to arthritis and liable to have stiff joints that seize up with inactivity.
-Believe it or not, you can make a big difference to their quality of life by making changes to their bed.
+Believe it or not, you can make a big difference in their quality of life by making changes to their bed.

 Orthopedic mattress: There's a buzz about memory foam dog mattresses at the moment.
-The reason being, it's efficient at spreading the dog's weight and cushioning sore joints.
+The reason being, the mattress is efficient at spreading your dog's weight evenly on the bed and cushioning sore joints.
 This means improved comfort and quality of sleep.
 These mattresses are expensive but consider it an investment that could ease discomfort without drugs.

-Heat mats: On a similar theme, arthritic joints do better when kept warm.
+Heat mat: On a similar theme, arthritic joints do better when kept warm.
 Look for a pet-safe heat mat that your dog can rest on in cold weather.
-Alternatively, an inexpensive alternative is to purchase a microwaveable heat pack which you can rest on the stiffest joints to give them some ease.
+Alternatively, an inexpensive alternative is to purchase a microwaveable heat pack which you can place in a towel and rest on the stiffest joints to give your furry buddy some ease.

 Vetbed rugs: If your dog 'crashes' in a favorite spot and sleeps there, then consider some Vetbed rugs.
-These are a type of synthetic sheepskin, which cushion the body, hold heat round the joints, and wick away moisture (such as if your dog leaks in their sleep.)
-They are much better than sleeping on a hard floor, and your dog will thank you for it.
+These are a type of synthetic sheepskin, which cushion the body, hold heat around the joints, and wick away moisture (such as if your dog leaks in their sleep).
+These rugs are much better than sleeping on a hard floor, and your dog will thank you for it.

 Non-slip flooring: Laminate flooring is the senior dog equivalent of a skating rink.
-Give their paws some purchase by laying down runners with a grippy surface to help their footing.
+Give their paws some traction by laying down runners with a grippy surface to help their footing.

 Mobility aids: Believe it or not, there are mobility aids for dogs!
 These range from easy-to-use slings to support a dog with a weak back end, to doggy pushcarts for the dog who enjoys fresh air but struggles to walk.

 Consider any disabilities your senior dog may have.
-For example, how is their hearing and their vision?
-Take a look at these suggestions which could make the world a less confusing place for the older fur friend.
+For example, how are their hearing and vision?
+Take a look at these suggestions which could make the world a less confusing place for the older four-legged friend.

-Wind chime: OK, this may sound bizarre, but how about hanging a wind chime by the back door?
-This gives the dog with failing vision, a sound marker to head for after they've finished toileting.
+Wind chime: How about hanging a wind chime by the back door?
+Doing so gives your dog with failing vision a sound marker to head for when you are both coming inside.

 This might mean sourcing some essential supplies such as a memory foam mattress or a raised feeding station.
 These are every bit as important to the senior as buying all those toys was to a pup, it's just that sometimes these essential are less obvious.